sanketsonawane98/DocnextDoor/README.md

 # DocnextDoor
-An android app where you can
+An simple android app where you can
-1) Book doctoris appointment
+1) Book doctor's appointment
 2) See nearbuy hospitals
 3) Set pill reminders

+Techstack : Java, Android studio, SQLite